Where to get a test

-If you are very unwell and advised by Healthline or your doctor that you need to be assessed or tested at a hospital, you can ask someone to help you get there.
+If you're very unwell and advised by your GP or Healthline that you need to be assessed or tested at a hospital, you can ask someone to help you get there.
 If you need someone with you at the hospital, you or your support person should call ahead and discuss this with the doctor or nurse at the hospital.

 If you do not have a visa

 Everyone can get tested — you do not need to be a New Zealand citizen or resident.
-The test is still free, and you will not be charged for care if you test positive.
-But, you may need to pay for a test if it’s for the purpose of entering another country.
+The test is still free, and you will not have to pay for care if you test positive.
+But, you may need to pay for a test if it’s to enter another country.

 No information will be shared with Immigration New Zealand even if you test positive.